Japan feels 'strong concern' about France-Russia navy deal

 President Francois Hollande has defied allies Britain and the United States by confirming plans to deliver a helicopter carrier to Russia.

-A 1.2-billion-euro ($1.62 billion) contract for two warships, signed by France's then-president Nicolas Sarkozy's conservative government in 2011, was the first by a NATO member country to supply Russia with military equipment.
+A 1.2-billion-euro ($1.62 billion) (960 million pounds) contract for two warships, signed by France's then-president Nicolas Sarkozy's conservative government in 2011, was the first by a NATO member country to supply Russia with military equipment.

 British Prime Minister David Cameron said last week fulfilling such an order would be unthinkable in Britain after the downing of the Malaysian Airlines plane in Ukraine.